KatoStevenMubiru/Anthropic--Hackathon/README.md

     return images
 ```

-## Project Overview

-This project demonstrates the use of the following components:

-### Indexing with Llama Index
-We use the Llama Index to create a vector store from healthcare documents, enabling efficient and accurate information retrieval.

-### Using Your Anthropic API Credits
-Participants can use their Anthropic API credits to test and refine their projects, ensuring the highest quality and performance.

-## Features
 ## Handling Medical Terminology

 Our Healthcare Document Interrogation System employs several strategies to ensure accurate handling of medical terminology: